cfpb/cfgov-mysql-to-postgres/README.md

+# cfgov-mysql-to-postgres

+Migrating the [consumerfinance.gov](https://www.consumerfinance.gov) website from MySQL to PostgreSQL.

+## How to use this repository

-This process converts a local `mysql.sql` MySQL 5.1 dump file into an equivalent `postgres.sql` PostgreSQL 9.6 dump file.
+This repository consists of a [Docker Compose](https://docs.docker.com/compose/) setup that runs the [pgloader](https://pgloader.io/) tool to convert data from a MySQL 5.1 dump file to PostgreSQL 9.6 dump file.

 If using docker-machine, create a Docker machine with suitable memory: